pydata/xarray/doc/user-guide/datatree.rst

 DataTrees
 ---------

-:py:class:`xarray.core.datatree.DataTree` is a tree-like container of :py:class:`xarray.DataArray` objects, organised into multiple mutually allignable groups.
+:py:class:`xarray.DataTree` is a tree-like container of :py:class:`xarray.DataArray` objects, organised into multiple mutually allignable groups.
 You can think of it like a (recursive) ``dict`` of :py:class:`xarray.Dataset` objects.

 Let's first make some example xarray datasets (following on from xarray's